How to Help Prevent Type 2 Diabetes

 KSM-66 Ashwagandha® has been clinically proven~ to help reduce stress, anxiety, cortisol levels and stress-related food cravings.

-STAIT Supplement for Men and STAIT Supplement for Women also contain Korean Ginseng to further reduce the effects of stress on the body.
+STAIT for Men also contain Korean Ginseng to further reduce the effects of stress on the body.

 References